-When you design your pipeline, you can't access data sources on the open internet from a private instance.
+In Cloud Data Fusion version 6.4, when you design your pipeline, you can't access data sources on the open internet from a private instance.
 Instead, you design your pipeline in a tenant project using a public instance to connect to data sources on the internet.
 After you've built your pipeline, move it to a customer project and execute it in a private instance, so that you can control VPC policies.
 You must connect to your data from both projects.

 Access to sources

-- Make outgoing calls to Google Cloud APIs using Private Google Access
+- make outgoing calls to Google Cloud APIs using Private Google Access

-- Communicate with an execution (Dataproc) environment through VPC peering
+- communicate with an execution (Dataproc) environment through VPC peering